 The Best Time to See the Fall Foliage in the Smoky Mountains

-According to the experts, the fall colors in the Smokies will be at their best around mid-to-late October.
-Around halfway through the month, the leaves in the highest elevations of the mountains will reach their peak.
+According to the experts, the Smoky Mountain fall colors will be at their best in high elevations around mid-October.
 Then, about a week later, the trees in the lower elevations will show off their most vibrant colors.
-The autumn foliage typically sticks around into early November.
+The autumn foliage typically sticks around into early-mid November.